 Meet Joe.
-He is the reason your OEE is stuck.
+He is the reason your plant runs at all.

 Joe M. is 57.
 He runs operations at a regional food distribution site outside Fort Lauderdale.
 He is a single father of two teenagers.
 Before he clocks in at 5:45 a.m., he has already handled a missed school bus, a fight about a phone, and a check engine light.
 By the time he walks into the cooler dock, his cognitive tank is already drained.